tscode/tood/README.md

 lists your todo list as a flat list.
 The format of the printed entries is configurable.
 By the flag `--tree` the entries can be listed as project tree.
 The `filter` determines which entries are printed.
 It can be anything from an index or content substring to a tag or even a date range.
-Also, it supports logical operations to negate or combine filters by `not`, `and` and `or`.
+Also, logical operations to negate or combine filters by `not`, `and` and `or` are supported.
 See `td init --help` for more documentation.

 ```
 td mod filter [prio] [task text] [tag modifications...]